wrappedcbdc/cngn-typescript-library/README.md

 ## Installation

-To install cNGNManager and its dependencies, run:
+To install cNGN TypeScript Library and its dependencies, run:

 ```bash
 npm install cngn-typescript-library